EQF - European Qualifications Framework

 The member States are invited to list their national frameworks and systems with reference to the EQF in order to establish a clear, transparent relationship between their national levels of qualifications and the eight levels of the EQF, from the basic Level 1 up to the advanced Level 8.

 The EQF applies to all types of education, training and qualification, including school, university and vocational training.
-It also encourages lifelong education and training by promoting the validation of non-formal and informal learning.
+It also encourages lifelong learning by promoting the validation of non-formal and informal learning.